s5no5t/frtrss/frtrss.prd.md

   .fields(["metadata.tags"])
   .when({
     field: "metadata.tags",
-    operator: "contains", // TypeScript ensures this is valid for array type
+    operator: "in", // TypeScript ensures this is valid for array type
     value: ["important"],
   })
   .allow<User>({ id: "1", role: "editor" })